lavague-ai/LaVague/docs/docs/learn/action-engine.md

 ### What is the Action Engine?

-The Action Engine module is responsible for transforming natural lanagueg instructions into code and executing it.
+The Action Engine module is responsible for transforming natural language instructions into code and executing it.

-An Action Engine has three sub-engines at its disposal:
+The Action Engine module contains three sub-engines:

 - 🚄 Navigation Engine: Generates and executes Selenium code to perform an action on a web page
 - 🐍 Python Engine: Generates and executes code for tasks that do not involve navigating or interacting with a web page, such as extracting information
 - 🕹️ Navigation Control: Performs frequently required navigation tasks without needing to make any extra LLM calls.
 So far we cover: scroll up, scroll down & wait

-In our agentic workflow, the agent gets the next instruction and the name of the next sub-engine to be used from the WorldModel.
-This information is then sent to the Action Engine using the `dispatch_instruction` method.
+In our agentic workflow, the agent first gets the next instruction and the name of the next sub-engine to be used from the World Model.

+This information is then sent to the Action Engine through the `dispatch_instruction` method.

 We can test out this method directly with the Action Engine: